 “My main focus is to create more adaptive, accessible, universal, and barrier-free designs."

 The pursuit of barrier-free and universal design has become both a necessity and a passion for Jason.
 A wheelchair user since the age of 11, he lives in a world where solutions to his needs around mobility are rarely well-developed.
 Harnessing the ability to redesign buildings and devices is a tangible route toward empowerment for the aspiring draft architect—transforming hardship into constructive acts.
-Meet Jason and read about his convictions here.
+Read about Jason's life here.

 “...what guides me is always maintaining a positive attitude..."

 ...and remembering that my disability can be my greatest ability," Siddharth says.

 His story is full of inspiration for young men with the disease, who undoubtedly hold similar aspirations and capabilities.
 For Siddharth, realizations about his condition came with his diminishing physical abilities.
 “I gained an understanding of it a few years later, when I started to see that there were a number of things I could not do at the pace of other kids.”
 Read more about Siddharth and his ambitions here.

 “That was the toughest time, to realize that my walking days were over."